karmaniverous/stan/.stan/system/stan.todo.md

   - For touched modules, prefer introducing small single‑responsibility classes that fit existing ports/adapters seams.
   - Do not refactor purely for style; convert opportunistically with functional changes, and record any follow‑ups as needed.

+- CLI UI unification (Live + Logger under one composable UI)
+  - Provide a single RunnerUI that composes a shared ProgressModel and a pluggable sink (LiveTableSink | LoggerSink).
+  - Share status labels and summary via one helper; preserve q/r keys, final‑frame flush, and parity with existing tests.
+  - Acceptance: existing live/no‑live parity tests remain green; logs/frames carry the same status tokens.

 - Cancellation pipeline hardening (failing tests)
   - cancel.schedule: sequential scheduling must not run the next script after SIGINT.
     - Proposal: gate per‑script execution with a per‑script race (runner vs cancel), and check the cancellation flag again immediately after each runner resolves to prevent the next schedule step from starting.